linode/docs/docs/guides/databases/sqlite/nodejs-sqlite/index.md

 ## Getting Started with Node.js and SQLite

 SQLite makes a nice stand-alone database for applications that do not require a full client-server environment.
-Using SQLite3 with Node.js is easy, and can provide all the benefits of a SQL database persistence layer without needing a DBA or DevOps team.
+Using SQLite3 with Node.js is easy.
+It can provide all the benefits of a SQL database persistence layer without needing a DBA or DevOps team.

 For a demonstration of the general process, you can read the documentation of the [SQLite3 API](https://github.com/mapbox/node-sqlite3/wiki/API).